mwcremer/dnd-bx/combined.md

 Constitution (CON) represents a character's health and stamina.
 A Constitution bonus increases a character's hit points, making this ability important for all classes.

-- [***Standard Adjustment***](#standard_adjustment) applies when rolling a character's hit points (i.e. at 1st level and every time a level is gained thereafter).
+- [***standard modifier***](#ability_score_modifiers) applies when rolling a character's hit points (i.e. at 1st level and every time a level is gained thereafter).
 A character always gains at least 1 hit point per Hit Die, regardless of CON modifier.

 #### <a name="cha"></a> Charisma